kirkone/vsts-dnx-tasks/README.md

 > This task only writes a file.
 You have to take care of it by your self.
 For example add it to your build output.

+### DNX Tasks Add Virtual Application

+This task can be used to add a Virtual Application to an already existing Azure web app.
+If there is no "**Virtual Application**" with the given name this script will create one, otherwise nothing happens.

 ### Questions, Recommendations, Issues?

 Please have a look here: [GitHub Issues](https://github.com/kirkone/vsts-dnx-tasks/issues)

 ### Release Notes

+#### Version 0.1.22

+- Added "Add Virtual Application" Task

 #### Version 0.1.21